Gassed (painting): History

 After tea we heard that on the Doullens Road at the Corps dressing station at le Bac-du-sud there were a good many gassed cases, so we went there.
 The dressing station was situated on the road and consisted of a number of huts and a few tents.
 Gassed cases kept coming in, lead along in parties of about six just as Sargent has depicted them, by an orderly.
 They sat or lay down on the grass, there must have been several hundred, evidently suffering a great deal, chiefly I fancy from their eyes which were covered up by a piece of lint....
 Sargent was very struck by the scene and immediately made a lot of notes.
 It was a very fine evening and the sun toward setting.

 In his memoirs, General Haldane, the commander of VI Corps, one of Third Army's corps west of Bapaume, states that at 10:40 on 21 August the sun "burst through the mist" and so the German mustard gas was vaporized.
 One of his divisions, 2nd Division, had been advanced through the gassed area and had paused prior to resuming its successful advance: "without warning a considerable number of officers and men were 'gassed' and temporarily placed hors de combat.
 As the unfortunate victims were being helped, practically blinded, by their comrades on a field ambulance, John Sergeant happened to arrive on the scene.
 Shortly before he had told me that he had been commissioned to paint a picture which should be typical of the war, and I suggested 'tanks,' they being the latest military machine and a novel feature of it."
 However, as he later told Haldane, on seeing the gassed soldiers being led to the ambulance, "he decided that he has before him what he was seeking".

 Sargent worked on preparatory sketches for a road scene crowded with soldiers but decided to focus on the dressing station.
 The War Memorials Committee agreed to change the subject of the commission, and the painting was created at Sargent's studio in Fulham from late 1918 to early 1919.

-In 2023 the varnish which had been added during a previous restoration in the 1970s was replaced.
-It had slowly yellowed, changing the appearance of the painting.